-We recognize elements of subjectivity in our work.
-For instance, we omitted some concepts developed in CSS from our list of features, including panarchy (90)(90), heterarchy (89)(89), brittleness (91)(91), and criticality (11, 68)(11, 68).
+We recognize that there are elements of subjectivity in our work.
+Furthermore, our analysis neglects some concepts in ecological complexity due to the approach that we used, and future perspectives should therefore expand on concepts that we have not included here.
+For instance, we omitted some concepts developed in CSS from our list of features, including panarchy (90), heterarchy (89), brittleness (91), and criticality (11, 68).
 These are important conceptual aspects of CSS but are less general than the features we selected, e.g., they rarely occur in the complexity papers we retrieved (Fig. 1c,d; Fig. S5).
 Nevertheless, perhaps over-simplistically, the concepts embodied by these terms can be represented by combining different features proposed in our synthesis.
-For instance, panarchy relates to stability and dynamicity, heterarchy to networks and hierarchies, brittleness to resilience and modularity, and criticality to dynamicity, fractality, scaling, and attractors (Table 1).
-We also purposely chose to represent some of our features using very general terms – for example the feature “diversity”, with the term “biodiversity” alone being the object of volumes of discussion (92)(92).
-Another relevant example is scaling, which has been used loosely to describe the property of some ecological phenomena to change across spatial scales (93, 94)(93, 94), and more formally in the context of scale-invariant laws discovered in ecology (11)(11) (see “efficient theories” below).
-Keeping these limitations in mind, we believe that the flexibility coming with the broad terms we chose will accommodate the many different phenomena that have been described in complex ecological systems under a broad, but organized, conceptual framework.
-Yet, our review should be seen as the beginning of a general effort to explore CSS for ecologists interested in complexity, not as a definitive guide to the vast field of ecological complexity.
+For instance, “panarchy” relates to stability and dynamicity, “heterarchy” to networks and hierarchies, “brittleness” to resilience and modularity, and “criticality” to dynamicity, fractality, scaling, and attractors (Table 1).
+We also purposely chose to represent some of our features using very general terms – for example the feature “diversity,” with the term “biodiversity” alone being the object of volumes of discussion (92).
+Another relevant example is scaling, which has been used loosely to describe the property of some ecological phenomena to change across spatial scales (93, 94), and more formally in the context of scale-invariant laws discovered in ecology (11) (see discussion of “efficient theories” below).
+Keeping these limitations in mind, we believe that the flexibility coming with the broad terms we chose will accommodate the many different phenomena described in complex ecological systems under a broad, but organized, conceptual framework.
+Our review is not a definitive guide to the vast field of ecological complexity, but is a starting point of an effort to explore CSS for ecologists interested in complexity..

-Importantly, while some of our choices are arbitrary, we do not see a single objective way to replicate our study while removing personal evaluations.
-Relying solely on bibliometric tools to identify alternative features to those we propose would have substantial limitations (95)(95).
-For instance, the same terminology can be used by different authors to express different concepts [see, e.g., “complex adaptive systems” sensu (3)(3) vs. (4)(4)], and while the human mind can recognize these patterns, algorithms would likely fail to do so.
-Furthermore, text analysis would skew our assessments towards concepts in papers, neglecting books and letters that we have read and used to inform our assessment (96)(96).
+Importantly, while we recognize that some of our methodological choices may be somewhat arbitrary, it is not clear that there is an objective way to reproduce this study while entirely removing personal evaluations.
+Relying solely on bibliometric tools to identify alternative features to those we propose would have substantial limitations (95).
+For instance, the same terminology can be used by different authors to express different concepts [see, e.g., “complex adaptive systems” sensu (3) vs. (4)], and while the human mind can recognize these patterns, algorithms would likely fail to do so.
+Furthermore, text analysis would skew our assessments towards concepts in peer-reviewed papers, neglecting books, letters, lectures, and personal communications that we have used to inform our assessment (96).
 For this reason, we preferred a critical review to a topic modeling approach for identifying the features synthesized in Table 1.
-Acknowledged these aspects of our work, we next discuss how we used the template of 23 features to assess how ecological complexity has been conceptualized in the peer-reviewed literature.
+Acknowledging these aspects of our work, we next discuss how we used the template of 23 features to assess how ecological complexity has been conceptualized in the peer-reviewed literature.

-How do authors conceptualize ecological complexity?
+How is ecological complexity discussed in the literature?

-Our analyses found that the number of articles referring to ‘ecological complexity’ has increased exponentially in the last fifty years (Figs. 2, S1), mirroring the trend observed for articles that refer more broadly to ‘complexity’, and involving all continents except for Antarctica.
-Despite this growth, what authors conceptualize when referring to ecological complexity has remained largely unknown.
+Our analyses found that the number of articles referring to ‘ecological complexity’ has increased exponentially in the last fifty years (Figs. 2, S1), mirroring the trend observed for articles that refer more broadly to ‘complexity’ (and involving all continents except for Antarctica).
+Despite this growth, what authors conceptualize when referring to ecological complexity has remained largely unanalyzed.
 In parallel to reviewing CSS in relation to ecological systems (Fig. 1b,d), we provide a quantitative assessment of how authors have conceptualized ecological complexity in relation to the features identified in our critical review (Fig. 1c-e; Table 1).